dmathijs/jcomp/README.md

 # jcomp

-Simple Javascript Compiler in C#
+Simple Javascript Compiler in C#.
+It's a project for fun to learn about expressions.